 The Sahara Forest Project concept and technologies can be implemented successfully in parts of most of the world’s hot deserts.
-When considering the best locations for maximizing the triple bottom line of a SFP facility at least six factors will be crucial.
+When considering the best locations for maximizing the triple bottom line of an SFP facility, at least six factors will be crucial.

 Maximizing the output from a solar power production plant and greenhouse requires high direct normal irradiance (DNI) and low humidity.
-Solar radiation above 2000 kWh/m2 year will be beneficial for renewable energy production.
+Solar radiation above 2000 kWh/m2 year will benefit renewable energy production.
 Temperature and humidity need to be considered together.
-A region with higher temperatures can still be viable if the humidity is lower, as that allows more effective cooling within the greenhouses.
+A region with higher temperatures can still be viable if the humidity is lower, allowing more effective cooling within the greenhouses.

 2. Access to saltwater

-Although the SFP technologies can operate with wastewater or brackish water, the main focus is on utilization of saltwater, primarily from the sea.
-Height above sea level and distance from the sea are thus important factors for the Sahara Forest Project because it has a direct effect on the energy required to pump seawater.
-As a rule of thumb land up to 200m elevation has potential for viability.
-The cost of the pipeline relative to the overall cost of a Sahara Forest Project will depend a great deal on the size of the project – the bigger the project, the lower the relative cost of the pipeline.
+Although the SFP technologies can operate with wastewater or brackish water, the main focus is on utilizing saltwater, primarily from the sea.
+Height above sea level and distance from the sea is thus essential factors for the Sahara Forest Project because they directly affect the energy required to pump seawater.
+As a rule of thumb, land up to 200m elevations has potential for viability.
+The cost of the pipeline relative to the overall cost of a Sahara Forest Project will depend a great deal on the size of the project – the bigger the project, the lower the relative price of the pipeline.
 The pumping energy costs vary in a predictable linear way in direct proportion to distance and elevation.
-The diameter of the pipe will have an effect on pumping energy: reducing the pipe diameter by two will increase the pumping energy by approximately eight.
-Saltwater aquifers might also provide relevant sources of saltwater for Sahara Forest Project facilities.
+The pipe diameter will affect pumping energy: reducing the pipe diameter by two will increase the pumping power by approximately eight.
+Saltwater aquifers might also provide relevant saltwater sources for Sahara Forest Project facilities.

 3. Size and type of land

 While land areas between 10 and 20 ha might be suitable for establishing SFP facilities, 20 ha or more will be required for large-scale facilities.
-Dry sub-humid lands, semi-arid lands, arid lands, and hyper-arid lands are all relevant for establishing SFP facilities.
+Dry sub-humid, semi-arid, arid, and hyper-arid lands are all relevant for establishing SFP facilities.

-While it is in no way a prerequisite, our technologies benefits from a relatively constant wind direction.
+While it is in no way a prerequisite, our technologies benefit from a relatively constant wind direction.

-Areas in proximity of one or more industrial plants to make use of waste CO2, heat or brine and in proximity to the recipient of the salt produced in the project – whether an industrial user, a post-processor, or a port – would be advantageous.
+Areas in the proximity of one or more industrial plants to use waste CO2, heat, or brine and in proximity to the recipient of the salt produced in the project – whether an industrial user, a post-processor, or a port – would be advantageous.

-Suitable locations for SFP-facilities are also dependent on social factors such as local political support, access to competence and labour and potential for local partnerships.
-Additionally a number of financial factors must be considered such as availability of funding, manufacturing and construction costs, labour costs, market access, market value, feed-in tariffs and other incentives, grid connection and cost of land.
+Suitable locations for SFP facilities also depend on social factors such as local political support, access to competence and labor, and potential for local partnerships.
+Additionally, several financial factors must be considered, such as availability of funding, manufacturing and construction costs, labor costs, market access, market value, feed-in tariffs, other incentives, grid connection, and land cost.